 Machismo would even allow men to do things that in other cultures are totally unacceptable.
-Passing by men would touch my blond sisters’ butt by while crossing the street in downtown San Jose.
-And the touching men were not all low class vultures, I’ve seen well educated men like doctors and lawyers behave like that.
+Passing by men would touch my blond sisters’ butt while crossing the street in downtown San Jose.
+And the touching men were not all low-class vultures, I’ve seen well-educated men like doctors and lawyers behave like that.
 Women were not safe from being touched by strangers anywhere.

 Some years ago, I took my wife and her grandmother for a drink and some snacks to a well-known seafood restaurant and while enjoying dinner, an elder man stopped by our table to tell my wife how beautiful she looked.
 He had quite some nerve.

 Costa Ricans generally have a high level of education and are much better informed about other cultures than ever before.
 Ticos also travel more than ever, where they are confronted with those other cultures in person.
 Access to more and better information through TV and Internet has changed the “mindset” of all educated Ticos

 In a traditional household, the man is expected to work and provide for his family.
 His wife stays home to care for the children.

 Also in Costa Rica, this has changed, as women study and get sometimes better-paid jobs than their husbands.
 When this happens, you will still see a bit of machismo coming up here and there, but the women’s position in Costarican society has definitely changed forever.

 30 years ago, everybody would whistle and yell improper words at a gay man walking by in a public swimming pool.
 Gay kids in schools were having their life made miserable at that time.
 Gay people are now very accepted in Costa Rica by most.
 This, of course, shows the disappearance of machismo in Costa Rican culture.
 Although religious people are still not accepting gay people, the general population is now much more tolerant than it was in 1980.